1908 Springfield race riot: Property damage

-Within one week, pictures of the burned ruins were sold as postcards and other memorabilia.
+The militia quelled the riot on August 15, with nearly 50 homes and 35 businesses left in ruins.
 There was over $120,000 in property damage "by fire," and over $35,000 filed in personal damages.
-Adjusted for inflation, in 2018, the total amount equates to about $4 million.
+Adjusted for inflation, in 2024, the total amount equates to about $5 million.
 However, not included in those estimates was property damage due to vandalism.
-With costs to transport and feed the state militia, during the violence, the total cost to the state was $265,000 (about $7 million in 2018).
+With costs to transport and feed the state militia, during the violence, the total cost to the state was $265,000.

 The family of Scott Barton sued the city for $5,000 (roughly $125,000 in 2018), as did the family of William Donnegan.
-The families of four other black people who were killed, were denied the right to file suits, as the city attributed the cause of their deaths, not to the attacks, but to an uncontrollable force majeure.

 As lawsuits began mounting up against the city, it refused to pay anything.
 The city shifted the blame for the attacks and failure to protect its citizens to the state.
-Springfield filed a lawsuit against the state claiming that the militia failed to stop the attacks as it lacked ammunition supplies, was forbidden from charging into the mob, and that the damages that happened in Springfield occurred after the state took charge the situation.

-The city ended up denying payment to all claimants seeking damages, with exception to the families of Burton and Donnegan, citing Section 5 of the Illinois Criminal Code, "Suppression of Mob Violence":
+Springfield filed a lawsuit against the state claiming that the militia failed to stop the attacks.
+The city ended up denying payment to all claimants seeking damages, with exception to the families of Burton and Donnegan, citing Section 5 of the Illinois Criminal Code, "Suppression of Mob Violence."

-The surviving spouse, lineal heirs, or adopted children of any such other person or persons who, before the loss of life, were dependent for support upon any other person who shall hereafter suffer death by lynching at the hands of a mob, in any county or city of this State, may recover from such county or city damages for injury sustained by reason of the loss of life of such person, to a sum not exceeding five thousand dollars.

-Ballard's wife, and two minor daughters, filed what was described by a local paper as "one of the most peculiar suits ever filed" at the time.
-Under the Dram Shop Act, they filed a $10,000 (about $250,000 in 2018) suit against Edward White and James Smith, the owners of Dandy Jim's saloon, where Joe James had been drinking, and also against Jacob B. Olean, who owned the building where Dandy Jim's operated.
-As one of the first civil suits of its kind, the case was "watched with great interest by the legal profession."
-The family alleged that the three men cited were liable for Clergy Ballard's death because they served James alcohol.
-They said that if the men had not served James alcohol, he would not have become drunk and would not have allegedly killed Ballard.